mitchglass97/typetypetype/readme.md

 # to-do

+- [  ] add a red color on spaces when a space is the current wrong character
 - [  ] add a leaderboard that shows each users' personal best and global top 10
 - [  ] add multiple texts to pick from